tapunict/System-Stats-By-Keylogger/README.md

 - **Timestamp Start**: Indicates when the user started typing in that window.
 - **Logged Text**: Is the set of keys pressed by the user and logged by the keylogger.
 - **Timestamp End**: Indicates when the user finished typing in that window.
-- **Public IP Address**: Is the public IP address.
+- **IP Address**: Is the public IP address.
 If the PC has no connection, the default value is "Unknown".

 For instance:
 ```